KiltedCode/khandaria-campaign/characters/surakor-notes/gear-wishlist.md

 ## AC

-Not super important as a barbarian, but slots are empty
+AC is not usually a priority as a barbarian, but slots are empty so boosts aren't bad

 [Amulet of Natural Armor +2](https://www.aonprd.com/MagicWondrousDisplay.aspx?FinalName=Amulet%20of%20Natural%20Armor2)
 need at least +2 as familiar gives +1 NA